h0ngcha0/liuhongchao.github.io/_posts/2017-12-08-grand-vision-and-mundane-tasks.md

 title: Grand vision and mundane tasks
 ---

-When Mao lead the revolution, the majority of the peasants who played the decisive role didn't understand communism but rather were more interested in land redistribution.
+When Mao lead the revolution, majority of the peasants who played the decisive role were more interested in land redistribution than communism.

-When genes were passed on from one generation to the next, most of the individuals involved were not driven conciously by continuing the species but their sex desires.
+When genes were passed on from one generation to the next, most of the individuals involved were driven by their sex urges instead of the grand mission of continuing their species.

-When distributed consensus were made possible for the first time ever in human history in Bitcoin, it was merely the by product of all the participants acting for their own benefits.
+When decentralized consensus was made possible for the first time ever in human history through Blockchain, it was merely the by product of all the participants acting for their own benefits.

-When Bitcoin finally becomes a household brand, it is not because everybody starts to grasp the intrinsic value of a cryptocurrecy and the profound consequence it may bring about, it is the fear of missing out.
+When Bitcoin finally becomes a household brand, it is not because everybody starts to grasp its intrinsic value and the profound consequence it may bring about, it is the [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out).

-Somebody needs to come up with the grand vision but mundane tasks by the masses is the only way to achieve it.
-What connects the two is probably the most interesting thing in the world.
+Somebody needs to come up with the grand vision, but often times they are executed through mundane tasks by the masses.
+What connects the two is probably one of the most interesting things in the world.